awsdocs/amazon-workspaces-user-guide/doc_source/language_keyboard.md

 1. Inside the WorkSpace, in the Windows taskbar, choose **ENG** in the lower\-right corner next to the date and time\.
 A menu appears\.
 Select the IME language that you installed\.

 You can now use your IME language in your WSP WorkSpace\.
-Whenever you start typing in your WorkSpace, the keyboard layout used in your WorkSpace will now automatically be the same as the keyboard layout that's selected on your client device\.

 To change the display language in your WorkSpaces desktop client application, see [Client Language \(Linux\)](amazon-workspaces-linux-client.md#linux_client_lang), [Client Language \(macOS\)](amazon-workspaces-osx-client.md#osx_client_lang), or [Client Language \(Windows\)](amazon-workspaces-windows-client.md#windows_client_lang)\.

 ### To use the Japanese 106/109 keyboard layout<a name="wsp_ime_japanese_106"></a>

-If you're using the Japanese 106/109 keyboard layout, use the following procedure to automatically use the same keyboard layout on your local client device and your remote WorkSpace\.
+If you're using the Japanese 106/109 keyboard layout, use the following procedure\.

 1. Set the local client device’s display language to Japanese, and set the keyboard to use the Japanese 106/109 keyboard layout\.